Jos254Kenya/k-mvc-core/README.md

 ```
 ### 3. Running the Application

-Use the built-in PHP server or mcconsole serve command to run your application:
+Use the built-in PHP server or the mcconsole serve command to run your application:

 ```bash
 php -S localhost:8000 -t public
 ```
+OR
 ```bash
 php mcconsole serve
 ```